danilnagy/dmc/_posts/2015-10-14-server-side-analysis.md

 	return ((x1-x2)**2.0 + (y1-y2)**2.0)**(0.5)
 ```

-This implements the [Pythagorian Theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) for finding the distance between two points *(x1, y1)* and *(x2, y2)*.
+This implements the [Pythagorean Theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) for finding the distance between two points *(x1, y1)* and *(x2, y2)*.
 The next function will allow us to remap a number from one range to another.
 On the following lines, write the function:

 ```python
 def remap(value, min1, max1, min2, max2):